mickem/nscp-docs/faq/index.rst

 3.1 My question is not here?
 *****************************
-Please ask in the forums or the questions site.
+Please ask in the forums and I will try to answer your question.

 3.2 Rejected connection from: <ip address here>
 ************************************************